spatie/uptime-monitor-app/README.md

          * given number of minutes ago.
 If you change this setting you have to manually
          * update the `uptime_check_interval_in_minutes` value of your existing monitors.
          *
-         * When an uptime check fails we'll check the uptime for that montitor every time `monitor:check-uptime`
+         * When an uptime check fails we'll check the uptime for that monitor every time `monitor:check-uptime`
          * runs regardless of this setting.
          */
         'run_interval_in_minutes' => 5,